HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-mvpa.md

 ## Full Code Example: Comparison with V1

-Now that we have the full picture, let's re-run our full code, but this time we only see the main results for the other synthetic ROI: V1.
+Now that we have the full picture, let's re-run our full code, but this time we only see the main results for **the other synthetic ROI: V1**.

 ```matlab linenums="1"
 %% Setup